genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

     }
 }
 ```
-The permissions field will be added dynamically to USER_ATTRIBUTES so it can be used in our auth transactions to control entitlements.
+The permissions field will be added dynamically to USER_ATTRIBUTES, so it can be used in auth transactions to control entitlements.

-The following table will be created as well (ignore MULTI_ENTITY setup for now, still in development) which will be used internally to manage AUTH_PERMS results.:
+The following table will be created as well (ignore MULTI_ENTITY setup for now; this is in development).
+It is used by the Genesis LCNC Platform to manage AUTH_PERMS results.

 ```kotlin
 val permissionsTable = SysDef.systemDefinition["ADMIN_PERMISSION_ENTITY_TABLE"].orElse(null)